SBTHDR/openlabcrm/README.md

 ## About Repository

-Openlabcrm is an micro module task management system based on Laravel 8.
+Openlabcrm is a micro module task management system based on Laravel 8.
 Backend system provide a complete management of Task CRUD, with full role and permission based authentication and authorization.